 Gertrude Stein’s “there is no there there” has been used as a description for placeless spaces.
-But what exactly is “place”?
+By contrast, place has some kind of “there” going on.
+But what is this?
+What exactly is “place”?
 There are lots of ways to think about it.
 Here we’ll be thinking about “place” in terms of our urban outdoors.

 When we get that Helena “sense of place” out there, what’s going on?
 What are we sensing?
 Is it urban design — deliberate “place-making” on somebody’s part?
 Is it a lucky accident?
 Something else?
 If it’s a mix of those, what’s the ratio?
 To what extent is deliberate place-making a matter of knowing a lucky accident (and/or other variables)?
 When can urban design be called “place-making” at all?

 This is an unruly bunch of questions, as is to be expected when thinking about something as ill-defined as “place.”
 Unruly questions, though, can be fun, and even if they don’t lead to a hard-set definition, they can, in the case of Helena’s urban outdoors, lead to something useful — a shared, or at least better clarified and articulated vision and use of a Helena-specific, vocabulary and frame of reference — a basis, maybe, for practical understanding.

 To prepare for this workshop, please download our walking guides & 1 or more of the site-specific walking notes prepared by Dennis and explore Helena by foot at some point over the next few weeks before the workshop.
 Each of the walking notes includes observations and things to think about relative to a “sense of place.”
 Please jot down your own notes as you go along and bring those with you to the workshop.

 Some questions we might consider in this workshop include:

 What are authentic temporal elements of “place” — historic time as shown in architecture and other aspects of urban form, and geologic “deep time” shown in outcropping bedrock and the shape of the land?